Eyongtarh/Eyongtarh-Tennis-Club/README.md

 I used font awesome and Google fonts.

 ### Media
- - Background images, Favicon image, and images used within pages are from  [Pexels](https://www.pexels.com/).
+ - Background images, Favicon image, and images used within pages are from: [Pexels](https://www.pexels.com/).
  - I also used personal images and video.